Pearljam66/Machine-Learning-Resources/README.md

 > Resources needed to become a Machine Learning Engineer which were inspired by (and many links borrowed from) [ml-engineer-roadmap](https://github.com/enkaranfiles/Machine-Learning-Engineer-Roadmap)

 ### Icon Key:
+- 👩🏼‍💻 Current Task
 - ✅ Completed Task
-- 📚 Currently own the book
+- 📚 Own the book

 <details>
 <summary><h2>Core Concepts of Machine Learning</h2></summary>